 Back around 1992 the IETF gazed into their crystal ball and tried to understand how the Internet was going to evolve and what demands that would place on the addressing system as part of the "IP Next Generation" study.
 The staggeringly large numbers of connected devices that we see today were certainly within the range predicted by that exercise.
 Doubtless, these device numbers will continue to grow.
-We continue to increase silicon production volumes and at the same time continue to refine the production process.
+We continue to increase silicon chip production volumes and at the same time continue to refine the production process.
 But, at that time, we also predicted that the only way we could make the Internet work across such a massive pool of connected devices was to deploy a new IP protocol that came with a massively larger address space.
-It was from that reasoning that IPv6 was designed, as this world of abundant silicon was the issue that IPv6 was primarily intended to solve.
+It was from that reasoning that IPv6 was designed, as this world of abundant silicon chips was the issue that IPv6 was primarily intended to solve.
 The copious volumes of address space were intended to allow us to uniquely assign a public IPv6 address to every such device, no matter how small, or in whatever volume they might be deployed.

-But while the Internet has grown at such amazing rates, the deployment of IPv6 continues at a more measured pace.
+But while the Internet has grown at such amazing speed, the deployment of IPv6 continues at a more measured pace.
 There is still no common sense of urgency about the deployment of this protocol, and still there is no common agreement that the continued reliance on IPv4 is failing us.
-Much of the reason for this apparent contradiction between the designed population of the IPv4 Internet and the actual device count, which is of course many times larger, is that the Internet is now a client/server network.
+Much of the reason for this apparent contradiction between the designed population of the IPv4 Internet and the actual device count, which is of course many times larger, is that the Internet rapidly changed from a peer-to-peer architecture to a client/server paradigm.
 Clients can initiate network transactions with servers but are incapable of initiating transactions with other clients.
-Network Address Translators (NATs) are a natural fit to this client/server model, where pools of clients share a smaller pool of public addresses, and only required the use of an address while they have an active session with a remote server.
+Network Address Translators (NATs) are a natural fit to this client/server model, where pools of clients share a smaller pool of public addresses, and only require the use of an address while they have an active session with a remote server.
 NATs are the reason why in excess of 20 billion connected devices can be squeezed into some 2 billion active IPv4 addresses.
 Applications that cannot work behind NATs are no longer useful and no longer used.

 However, the pressures of this inexorable growth in the number of deployed devices in the Internet means that the even NATs cannot absorb these growth pressures forever.
 NATs can extend the effective addressable space by up to 32 'extra' bits, and they enable the time-based sharing of addresses.
-Both of these are effective measures in stretching the address space to encompass a larger device pool, but they do not transform the address space into an infinitely elastic resource.
-The inevitable outcome of this process is that either we will see the fragmenting of the IPv4 Internet into a number of disconnected parts, probably based on the service 'cones' of the various points of presence of the content distribution servers, so that the entire concept of a globally unique and coherent address pool layered over a single coherent packet transmission realm will be foregone, or we will see these growth pressures motivate the further deployment of IPv6, and the emergence of IPv6-only elements of the Internet as it tries to maintain a cohesive and connected whole.
+Both of these measures are effective in stretching the IPv4 address space to encompass a larger client device pool, but they do not transform the address space into an infinitely elastic resource.
+The inevitable outcome of this process is that we may see the fragmenting of the IPv4 Internet into a number of disconnected parts, probably based on the service 'cones' of the various points of presence of the content distribution servers, so that the entire concept of a globally unique and coherent address pool layered over a single coherent packet transmission realm will be foregone.
+Alternatively, we may see these growth pressures motivate the further deployment of IPv6, and the emergence of IPv6-only elements of the Internet as the network itself tries to maintain a cohesive and connected whole.
 There are commercial pressures pulling the network in both of these directions, so it's entirely unclear what path the Internet will follow in the coming years, but my (admittedly cynical and perhaps jaded) personal opinion lies in a future of highly fragmented network.